abilandz/PH8124/Lecture_9/Lecture_9.md

 Here we enlist a few additional flags of **find** command, which can become handy in practice:

-* `-ls` — print also file ownerships and timestamps, etc. (like `ls -l`)
+* `-ls` &mdash; print also file ownerships and timestamps, etc. (like `ls -l`)
-* `-user alice` — search for files or directories only belonging to the specific user named 'alice'
+* `-user alice` &mdash; search for files or directories only belonging to the specific user named 'alice'
-* `-perm 755` — search for files or directories with specific permission '755'
+* `-perm 755` &mdash; search for files or directories with specific permission '755'
-* `-ok` — same as flag `-exec` , but for each result found we are prompted with the question whether the specified command shall be executed
+* `-ok` &mdash; same as flag `-exec` , but for each result found we are prompted with the question whether the specified command shall be executed
-* `\( -user chris -o -user joe \)` — example syntax to group multiple options in the common logical branch
+* `\( -user chris -o -user joe \)` &mdash; example syntax to group multiple options in the common logical branch
-* `-not -user someUser` — exclude files or directories belonging to the user 'someUser' from search
+* `-not -user someUser` &mdash; exclude files or directories belonging to the user 'someUser' from search
-*   `-not -path somePattern` — exclude from search all results which would match the pattern 'somePattern'.
+*   `-not -path somePattern` &mdash; exclude from search all results which would match the pattern 'somePattern'.
 Example:

     ```bash
     $ find someDir_{0..9} -not -path someDir_4/* -type f